 It’s also the place to read others’ opinions and experiences and see what the community thought.

 Your own place with EatComplete.
-Profiles are your central hub capturing any reviews you’ve left, forum posts you’ve made and so on.
-You could even keep a blog or submit news if you wanted.
+Profiles are your central hub displaying any reviews you’ve left, comments you’ve made and so on.

 You might be new to meal replacements or somewhat of an old hand, but with the sheer amount of choice available it can be hard to easily compare products.
 EatComplete was born of an interest in tracking my own experiences with Complete Foods; but grew to hold more information, news, reviews and more.
 It’s the best place to find and easily compare the key details across brands.